sciencemj/economic_plugin/README_ENG.md

 ---
 ### actions
-1. *sneak and right click* to open your wallet and check current money you have
+1. *sneak and right click* to open your wallet and check your current money
 2. click *'make shop'* in your wallet to create new shop